 The top 5 sectors for graduate jobs (increase in recruitment targets):

-The worst 5 sectors for graduate jobs:
+The 5 worst sectors for graduate jobs:

 These figures show the general trend of leading global companies and may provide insight into how SMEs may follow suit.
 Regardless of the industry, you’ll find that remote work opportunities can add to the regular availability of local jobs, making it easier for you to compete and get your foot in the door.